 A desert oasis just two hours east of Los Angeles, Palm Springs is where summer seems to never end.
 In this ideal weekend getaway destination, plans are generally dictated by the hours spent poolside.
 But Palm Springs is also a city with a rich history associated with old Hollywood glamour, midcentury architecture, California indigenous history, and a burgeoning scene for contemporary design inspired by the desert landscape.

-When is the best time to stay in a vacation rental in Palm Springs?
+The best time to stay in a vacation rental in Palm Springs

 Palm Springs’ desert climate means summers can skyrocket into sweltering triple-digit (Fahrenheit) temperatures during the day, giving way to pleasant but still warm evenings.
 During autumn through early winter, temperatures generally hover in the 70s and low 80s Fahrenheit, with plentiful sunshine.
 Springtime also offers amicable temperatures ranging from the mid-60s to low 80s.